+Target vegetation refers to vegetation that is incompatible with intended use of the electric utility facility.
 The primary target plant species are trees, generally defined as woody plants that mature at heights exceeding 12 feet.
-Trees must be removed or controlled within the cleared right-of-way.
+Trees must be removed or controlled within the cleared rights-of-way.
 Trees along the edge of rights-of-way shall be pruned or removed to prevent interference with the electric facility.
-Targeted tree species include but are not limited to: maples, oaks, ash, cherries, birches, beech, pines, hemlock and spruces.

-Certain non-tree plant species are also targets, some due to their location and others because of their nature.
-All woody vegetation (trees, shrubs and vines) on or encroaching upon roads or pathways or immediately adjacent to line structures or equipment will be controlled to provide adequate access to structures along the right-of-way.
-These plant species include but are not limited to: viburnum, mountain laurel, honeysuckles, grape vines, oriental bittersweet, Virginia creeper, etc.
+Targeted tree species include but are not limited to: maples, oaks, ash, cherries, birches, beech, pines, hemlock, and spruces.
+Certain other plants are also targets; some due to their location and others because of their nature.
+All woody vegetation (trees, shrubs, and vines) on or encroaching upon roads or pathways or immediately adjacent to line structures or equipment will be controlled to provide adequate access to structures along the right-of-way.

+Vegetation that impedes access to the right-of-way and/or grows tall enough to interfere with the electric lines must be removed.
+Target vegetation, therefore, include trees and limbs, tall growing shrubs, vegetation growing around substations, structures, access roads, gates, and anywhere vegetation impedes access to the right-of-way and equipment.
 If no permanent access route exists along a right-of-way, a pathway may be created and maintained in a suitable location by controlling all woody vegetation within the selected route.
 Woody vegetation must be removed in these areas to ensure access to and along the right-of-way and line structures for safe efficient inspection, maintenance and repair operations.